alexeygumirov/tmux-session-manager/README.md

 2. Restore/re-create sessions if I accidentially mess it up.
 3. Switch between sessions.

+**Next feature planned**: Ability to save current session into the file.

 ## Why Python?

 Initially I had a very simple shell script doing almost all job but by some reason I could not make it work with paths containing special characters like spaces, brackets, etc. E.g. shell script was not able to process path like one above: `~/Downloads/Project {1} - Test (1)`.
 I know, it is an extreme example, but I wanted my script being able to cope with any path.